who we are.

 Raunaq Kumaran

-Raunaq is a world-class aerodynamics engineer with a proven track record at the highest levels of motorsport and automotive innovation.
-At Red Bull Racing in England, he shaped the underfloor designs for the 2024 and 2025 Formula 1 cars, pushing the limits of performance and speed.
-Before that, he led aerodynamics design, simulation, and testing for Tesla’s next-generation vehicle programs at the California design studio.
-Raunaq holds a B.S. in Mechanical Engineering and an M.S. in Aeronautics and Astronautics from Purdue University.
+Raunaq is an aerodynamics engineer with experience across aerospace, motorsport, and automotive industries.
+At Red Bull Racing in England, he worked on the underfloor designs for the 2024 and 2025 Formula 1 cars.
+He previously led aerodynamics design, simulation, and testing for Tesla’s next-generation vehicles.
+Raunaq has also worked to projects at SpaceX on Starship, as well as at Boeing, Southwest Airlines, and Daimler Trucks.
+He holds a B.S. in Mechanical Engineering and an M.S. in Aeronautics and Astronautics from Purdue University.

 -